 Making The Dough

-- To make an almond meal, grind almonds in a food processor or blender in quick pulses and make a coarse powder.
+- To make almond meal, grind almonds in a food processor or blender in quick pulses until a coarse powder forms.
 Set aside.

-- Do not over-grind the almonds; otherwise, the oil will be released from the almonds.
+- Do not over-grind the almonds; otherwise, the oil will be released, and the ground almonds will become lumpy.

 - Whisk all-purpose flour, rice flour, salt, almond meal, sugar, ground cardamom, and orange zest together in a large mixing bowl.